simonwestberg/Glow/README.md

 # Replicating Glow and Investigating Its Performance on OOD-detection

 In this project we implement the flow-based deep generative model Glow from the paper "Glow: Generative Flow with Invertible 1x1 Convolutions" by Kingma and Dhariwal (https://arxiv.org/abs/1807.03039).
 We train the model on MNIST and reproduce some of the main results from the original paper.
 Additionally, we investigate the model's performance on Out-of-Distribution (OOD) detection using typicality tests.
 The implementation was done in TensorFlow using Keras and the project was done as part of the course DD2412 Advanced Deep Learning at KTH.
-The report detailing our method and findings can be seen [here](report.pdf)
+The report detailing our method and findings can be seen [here](report.pdf).

 ## Architecture